digital-asset/daml-katacoda/fundamental-concepts/template-authorization/5_choices_controllers.md

 Now replace the last line with

 <pre class="file" data-target="clipboard">
-  submit alice $ exercise c2 $ Follow with userToFollow = charlie
+  submit alice $ exerciseCmd c2 $ Follow with userToFollow = charlie
 </pre>

-to the scenario.
-You will get a scenario error:
+to the script.
+You will get a script error:

 ![scenario_error](assets/scenario_error.png)